Free source Blender file download below. If you'd like to commission a 3D model, I can help you with that.

 You probably found this page from my 3D model gallery.
 If not, you can find some renders of this model and history of its development there.
 The links below are the source files and some pictures I found on the internet that were useful.

-You can download this model in two formats.
+You can download this model in three formats.

 Butterfly.blend is just the model and rigging, without textures.
 0.8 MB

 Butterfly_packed.blend has all of the textures included, plus the model and rigging.
 3.1 Mb

 Blender 2.8 version Butterfly_packed2.8.blend has all of the textures included (now works with Cycles), plus the model and rigging.
 1.8 Mb (yay compression!)

 My wife found this dying Monarch butterfly, so we took pictures.
 After it died we took it apart and took more pictures.
 These are the best photos from what we got.Dorsal view, full spread